 Spotting the queen directly

-Of course, one surefire way to know you your hive is not queenless...is to spot her!
+One surefire way to know your hive is not queenless is obviously to spot her!
 There are various ways to do this, directly.

-If you are purchasing a package of bees it is simple to pay a small amount (often $5 or so) to have the queen marked.
-This places a small dot of paint on her abdomen which makes her easier to spot during inspections.
-A different color paint is used each year, so that the age of the queen is quite easy to determine in subsequent years.
+If you are purchasing a package of bees, it is simple to pay a small amount (often $5) to have the queen marked.
+This places a small dot of paint on her thorax which makes her easier to spot during inspections.
+A different color paint is used each year so that the age of the queen is easy to determine in subsequent years.

-The eagle-eyed beekeeper will locate the queen in various ways as he scans each frame.
+The eagle-eyed beekeeper will locate the queen in various ways as each frame is scanned.
 One will be the way workers line up as they are attending her.

 As the colony grows over the summer, more boxes will be added.
 In a Langstroth, brood will be in the lower boxes, with honey being stored in upper boxes.
 This means the queen will generally be in the lower boxes of the colony.
 Note however, that nothing is guaranteed.

 If a queen excluder is used this limits the boxes in which she might be found.
 However, PerfectBee does not recommend the use of a queen excluder in the year a colony is established, when it is essential that the bees can continue their work unimpeded in the hope they can build sufficient reserves to survive the winter.